post-self/motes-played.post-self.ink/content/primer.md

 ## The setting

 Starting in 2115, advances in technology allowed individuals to be uploaded.
 This is a one-way, destructive procedure.
 That is, once you are uploaded, there is no going back, and your body dies in the process.
 Given the ongoing deterioration of the climate on Earth and the fact that, in most countries, uploading is subsidized (one's beneficiaries are provided with a payout after one uploads), this is often seen as a very attractive solution.
 Other reasons that one might upload is to enjoy the anarchic society on the (deliberately opaquely named) System, the functional immortality offered to uploaded individuals, or some of the mechanics enjoyed by cladists.
 These cladists live embedded in a giant computer at the center of a space station at the Earth-Moon L~5~ point known as Lagrange.
-There are two smaller versions of the System, Castor and Pollux, which were launched in opposite directions travelingo ut of the Solar System in 2325.
+There are two smaller versions of the System, Castor and Pollux, which were launched in opposite directions traveling out of the Solar System in 2325.

 ### Cladists